 Another example: When it was time to integrate the new liquids process, the treatment train had to transition from the old equipment to the new.
-The division chose A20 (for anaerobic/anoxic/oxic) – an active sludge process that removes nutrients biologically instead of chemically – not because Ohio EPA required the process but to be able to meet more stringent requirements in the future.
+The division chose A20 (for anaerobic/anoxic/oxic). an active sludge process that removes nutrients biologically instead of chemically, not because Ohio EPA required the process, but to be able to meet more stringent requirements in the future.
 With the new solids treatment process being constructed in existing structures and tanks, the transition required many systems to run in an interim mode of operation.

-Combining the return activated sludge thickening and dewatering into a single facility saved approximately $1 million.
+Combining the return activated sludge thickening and dewatering into a single facility saved about $1 million.
 Using a pre-engineered structure instead of designing and building administrative offices saved $500,000.
 Combined with many smaller adjustments, these two changes enabled construction to begin before design had reached 100%.
 That, in turn, enabled the liquid process portion of the project to be completed in line with state regulators’ tight deadline and full project completion ahead of the city’s deadline.

 The construction cost savings were identified through close collaboration among teams during early design phases.
 For example, MWHC was tasked with reviewing design about 30% of the way through and create a projection for additional work and components, which indicated the project was on track to exceed initial estimates.
-In response, the team planned additional value engineering workshops to adjust the design and thus lower the cost.
+In response, the team planned additional value engineering workshops to adjust the design and, thus, lower the cost.